Product, Furniture, Ceramics BA (Hons)

 Some graduates are also running their own businesses, teaching, and studying at postgraduate level.

-Staff work 1-1 with students and graduates to identify job, placement and internship opportunities.
+Staff work 1 to 1 with students and graduates to identify job, placement and internship opportunities.
 The professional network of our teaching team is invaluable in placing our talented graduates in industry

 All students have access to Career Connect, our dedicated careers team.